Azgaardian/Spiritcaller/Readme.txt

-Totemus Turtle is a attempt to bring Totemus to a 1.12 client with some of the features i use to love in the TBC and Wrath editions.
+SpiritCaller is a attempt to bring Totemus to a 1.12 client with some of the features i use to love in the TBC and Wrath editions.
 And is a learning LUA experience for myself.